izudada/analysis_with_tkinter/README.md

 ```
     sudo apt-get install python3-tk
 ```
-- for indows Tkinter comes pre-installed when installing python software but thos stackoverflow page might help if any isue arises.
+- for Windows Tkinter comes pre-installed when installing python software but thos stackoverflow page might help if any isue arises.
 [Here](https://stackoverflow.com/questions/20044559/how-to-pip-or-easy-install-tkinter-on-windows)

 ### Schema and Database
-The Entity Relationaship Diagram for the MYSQL data base can be found [here](walmart_erd.pdf)

-The sql database has already been exported [here](walmart.sql).
-But running the csv_loader will populate the database with the record in the csv files within the "datasets" directory.
+An SQLite database exists as walmart.db

+The dabase and respective tables were created with schema.py file

-To populate the database wit the csv files run:
+To run the app enter the below in your teminal
+### Run project
 ```
-    python csv_loader.py
+python app.py
 ```

-Note: some of the csv files are with thousands of records.
-Depending on the processor speed of your machine this will take hours to conclude.
-Thus it is time efficient to import the sql file into XAMPP or into a MYSQL db.

 ##  Screenhots or Usage
 The required screenshots and usage are compiled [here](Series_sales_versus_date.pdf)